CHaiz15/blucifer0.1/README.md

   - Workflow with some remote days due to inclement weather

 ### Overview of Site:
-- We utilize an external API that houses data about different areas of Denver and associated rentals available in the those areas.
+- We utilize an external API that houses data about different areas of Denver and associated rentals available in those areas.
 - The user has ability to:
   - Log in
   - Search through different areas with descriptions